jappeace/jappeaceApplication/content/why-blog-2019.md

 People still read that 2000 years after Ceasars' death.
 I was fascinated by this initially.
 Having your words echo trough the ages.

+[^forgotten]: I long had forgotten this was a serious goal of mine.

 To achieve this I knew my writing skill had to improve.
 I hoped that trough blogging I'd get better.